eddiemcconkie/cse212/trees.md

 Before getting into this problem, let's talk a bit more about recursion.
 As mentioned earlier, recursion involves a function calling itself repeatedly until an action is performed or a piece of data is found.
 A recursive function needs a base case, or a point in the program where the recursion knows to stop.
 Otherwise the function will keep calling itself forever.

 Let's implement the code for finding an item in the tree.
 The `find` function is already written.
 You will need to fill in the `_find_recursive` function.
+It may be easiest to copy this code into your editor to test it out.

 <details><summary markdown="span">Hint!</summary>